MurphyPone/AECOM-CallTracker/README.md

 FireFox is also necessary to execute this project.
 The WebDrivers associated with the version of this project are included in this repository as under `drivers/geckodriver...`

+Additional installation steps are necessary for this project to run in an AWS EC2 instace, see the section labled **AWS EC2 Installation** for more information

 # Use
 Some user-specific information is required to run the script.
 Create a file in the root directory of this folder called `config.py` and include the fields below